MA Harvard University, 1984

 PhD Harvard University, 1988

 W. Fitzhugh Brundage’s general research interests are American history since the Civil War, with a particular focus on the American South.
-He has written on lynching, utopian socialism in the New South, and white and black historical memory in the South since the Civil War, and the history of torture in the United States from the time of European contact to the twenty-first century.
+He has written on lynching, utopian socialism in the New South, white and black historical memory in the South since the Civil War, and the history of torture in the United States from the time of European contact to the twenty-first century.
 His current research project is a study of Civil War prisoner of war camps.

 Some Notable Publications

 - Civilizing Torture: An American Tradition (Belknap Press, 2018)

 - Editor, Beyond Blackface: African Americans and the Creation of American Popular Culture, 1890-1930 (University of North Carolina Press, 2011)(

 - The Southern Past: A Clash of Race and Memory (Harvard University Press, 2008)

 - Editor, Where These Memories Grow: History, Memory, and Regional Identity in the American South (University of North Carolina Press, 2000)

 - A Socialist Utopia: The Ruskin Colonies in Tennessee and Georgia, 1894-1901 (University of Illinois Press, 1996)